HuzaifaBinMunir/Portfolio/README.md

 The fact that I see this screen means:

 1) Next.js is running perfectly.
-2) Your development server is live at http://localhost:3000
+2) My development server is live at http://localhost:3000
 3) The terminal is supposed to keep running — it's not supposed to "end" like other one-time commands.
 It keeps running to:

 Watch for changes